The Family Jewels (Marina and the Diamonds album): Commercial performance

 The Family Jewels debuted at number five on the UK Albums Chart with first-week sales of 27,618 copies.
 It remains Diamandis' best-selling debut week in the UK, after her second studio album Electra Heart entered the chart at number one with first-week sales of 21,358 units.
 It ranked at number 87 in the Official Charts Company's list of the highest selling albums of 2010 in the UK.
-The Family Jewels was later certified Gold by the British Phonographic Industry (BPI), and had sold 195,358 copies in the United Kingdom as of April 2015.
+The Family Jewels was later certified Platinum by the British Phonographic Industry (BPI) in 2025 for sales of 300,000 copies.
 The record debuted at number seven in Greece and number nine in Ireland; it was eventually certified Gold by the Irish Recorded Music Association (IRMA).

 The Family Jewels performed moderately on several international record charts.
 It reached number 12 in Germany, and entered the Austrian chart at number 18.
 It peaked at number 88 in the Netherlands, number 100 in Switzerland, and number 132 in France.
 In Oceania, the album reached number 79 in Australia.
 With first-week sales of 4,000 copies in the United States, The Family Jewels entered the Billboard 200 at number 138, while peaking at numbers two and 49 on Billboard's Top Heatseekers and Top Rock Albums charts, respectively.
 As of 2012, The Family Jewels had sold 300,000 copies worldwide.

 In an interview for Australian radio in January 2011, Diamandis said that her career that far had been "more like a failure than a success", particularly in the American market.
 She attributed this to the inaction of Chop Shop Records, her label in the United States, as well as a move in musical tastes to "pumping beats" by artists like Lady Gaga.
 She cancelled performances in the United States in order to begin work on a new album.